sanjeev49/Tic-tac-toe-game-source-code/README.md

-#step2 Function to take input from user up to x or o'''
+#step2 Function to take input from user up to x or o'

 def player_input():
     marker = ''
     while not(marker == 'X' or marker == 'O'):